cloud-gov/pages-core/docs/DEVELOPMENT.md

 For example:

-- Use `docker compose --env-file ./services/local/docker.env build run --rm app yarn test` to run local testing on the app.
+- Use `docker compose --env-file ./services/local/docker.env run --rm app yarn test` to run local testing on the app.
 - Use `docker compose run --rm app yarn lint` to check that your local changes meet our linting standards.
 - Use `docker compose run --rm app yarn format` to format your local changes based on our standards.